In this article, you will learn what are the different types of electric motors? Their working and applications are explained with Pictures.

 - Linear Motor

-It is a type of DC motor where the field winding is connected in parallel to the armature winding of the motor.
-Due to this, both windings of the motor will be exposed to the same voltage supply, and it maintains an inductive speed with any type of load.
+It is a type of DC motor where the field winding is connected parallel to the armature winding of the motor.
+Due to this, both motor windings will be exposed to the same voltage supply, and it maintains an inductive speed with any load.

-Whenever a DC motor is turned on, current flows through the stator as well as the rotor.
-This produces two fields i.e. pole and armature.
+Whenever a DC motor is turned on, current flows through the stator and the rotor.
+This produces two fields, i.e., pole and armature.
 Shunt motors generally have low starting torque and also run at a constant speed.
 This type of motor is used in centrifugal pumps, elevators, lathe machines, conveyors, spinning machines, etc.

 Separately excited DC motors are suitable for applications that require speed variation from low to very high values.
 These types of electric motors are commonly seen in steel rolling mills, paper machines, ship propulsion, and other applications.

-In this type, a power supply terminal at one end of the armature and the field coil.
+In this type, a power supply terminal is at one end of the armature and the field coil.
 A current-carrying conductor cooperates with the external magnetic field whenever the magnetic field is nearly created, and then a rotational motion can be produced.
-These are suitable for both high and low power drives for fixed and variable speed electric drives.
+These are suitable for both high and low-power drives for fixed and variable-speed electric drives.